Senior Manager, Communications and Strategy, U.S. Chamber of Commerce

 - Hire Rate: All additions to payroll as a percentage of total employment

-NEW: Read in-depth articles on the labor market and business environment in 16 states, with more state profiles coming soon.
+MORE: Read in-depth articles on the labor market and business environment in 16 states.

 - New Hampshire